janeklb/gh-search/README.md

   -e, --regex-content-filter TEXT
                                   Exclude results whose content does not match this regex.
   -a, --include-archived          Include results from archived repos.
   -l, --repos-with-matches        Only the names of repos are printed.
-  -v, --verbose                   Verbose output.
+Equivalent to --output=repo-list -o, --output TEXT               Output style (one of ['default', 'repo-list']) -v, --verbose                   Verbose output.
   --help                          Show this message and exit.
 ```